va7sdf/artbergmann/news/2005-2009/_posts/2009-03-26-art-bergmann-revisits-a-chapter-of-his-legendary-poisoned-past.markdown

 ---
 title: art bergmann revisits a chapter of his legendary poisoned past
-article_author:
+article_author: alexander varty
-article_publication:
+article_publication: georgia straight
-article_date:
+article_date: march 26, 2009
 ---
-Georgia Straight / March 26, 2009 / by Alexander Varty

 Today is not a good day for Art Bergmann.
 His hearing, damaged by a lifetime of standing in front of cranked amps, is acting up, and he's having a hard time making sense of my questions.
 I'm in trouble, too: the near-legendary singer-guitarist has somehow gotten hold of a defective phone, and he sounds like a chorus of cartoon chipmunks.
 After a few shouted queries and indecipherable answers, our interview is rapidly sliding sideways&mdash;until Ray Fulber rides to the rescue.

 Bergmann's staying at his long-time friend and bassist's Sunshine Coast recording studio, where he, Fulber, keyboardist Susanne Richter, and drummer Taylor Nelson Little are rehearsing for the much-anticipated reunion of their band Poisoned.
 The occasion is the release of Lost Art, a collection of unissued recordings that Bergmann and his quartet made in 1986.
 Notable both for the ferocity of the songwriting and the presence of superstar knob-twiddlers Bob Rock and Mike Fraser, the sessions are further evidence that Bergmann's more like the rock god who never was than a has-been on the comeback trail.